-GH made mission: untitled (blue) in 1999 and included the artwork in projections at the David Pestorius Gallery, Berlin, in 1999. mission: untitled (blue) is a standalone artwork.
+mission: untitled (blue) 1999 first appeared in projections at the David Pestorius Gallery, Berlin, in 1999. mission: untitled (blue) is a standalone artwork.
 The artwork's medium includes 7:48 min film, painting, bag, furniture, measuring, overall, Situated within the projection.

 sound: cassette being loaded into tape player, play button pressed, music: